lsg6140/Running/Endurance_Start.md

 # Enhancing Endurance
-- Warm up 10 min to HR 130
+- Warm up 10 min
-- Cool down 5 min to HR 115
+- Cool down 5 min
 - Warm up and cool down are not included in the working out time in table

 ## Week 1